bullhorn/invenias-api-docs/source/index.html.md

 </ul>

 ### Email Address
-This endpoint does not comparatively reference all the email fields for ‘People' type entities.
+This endpoint does not comparatively reference all the email fields for 'People' type entities.
 It does not reference the custom email address fields.
 For a full list of the email address fields leveraged by this endpoint, please see below:
 <ul>
     <li>PersonEmailAddress1</li>
     <li>PersonEmailAddress2</li>